aiddun/jazzCNN/README.md

 ## Network Structure
-I realise it's easier to just paste the network code than to have a giant network summary table.
+It's easier to just paste the network code than to have a giant network summary table.
 Also available in train.py.
 Input is a three second numpy wavfile array.
+The network came out to 2,482,868 parameters total.
+I used the RMSProp optimiser with a learning rate of 0.0001.

 ```
 model = Sequential()